 You can download a chart of the organizations we’ve considered so far and how their policy areas map to our topics.

-We’re interested to know your opinions.
+We’re interested to know your opinion.
 Is it useful to categorize policy documents in this manner?
 Are there any topics that we are missing?
 Are there different conceptual groupings you would find more useful?
 Let us know on Twitter @plumanalytics or send us an email.